lordholycrow/LrAnalize/README.md

 # LrAnalize
 A analyze program that puts you in a certain group via your answers to questions.

-You need to change the Db information to use the program.
+You can use lrdanalysis.bak to import db to your local db.